psychologicalname/Kennect_assesment/README.md

 - Utilize the search bar to search for posts and comments.
 - Observe the dynamic UI changes during the search process.

+## Live Demo
+You can access this project's live demo at [https://kennect-assesment.vercel.app](https://kennect-assesment.vercel.app).

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests.